shreya-24825/PHASE-MODULATION/README.md

-# PHASE-MODULATION-AND-DEMODULATION-USING-SCILAB
+# PHASE-MODULATION-USING-SCILAB
-AIM
+## AIM

-To write a program for Phase Modulation and Demodulation using SCILAB and to observe and measure the phase deviation and modulation index.
+To write a program for Phase Modulation using SCILAB and to observe and verify its output waveform

-APPARATUS REQUIRED
+## APPARATUS REQUIRED

 Computer with i3 Processor or higher
 SCILAB Software

-THEORY
+## THEORY

 Phase Modulation (PM) is a modulation technique in which the phase of the carrier signal is varied in accordance with the instantaneous amplitude of the modulating signal, while the amplitude of the carrier remains constant.